 Headteacher, Bidston Avenue Primary School

-Alongside his work in education, Stuart actively supports various charities/schools as a company director, governor and trustee—ranging from a local secondary academy, a special education needs school and Tranmere Rovers in the Community to The Shaftes Youth Club, where his voluntary work (alongside others) was recognised with the King’s Award for Voluntary Service (KAVS) in November 2024.
-His passion for community service traces back to fundraising efforts in his formative years for causes such as St John’s Hospice and the British Heart Foundation.
+Alongside his work in education, Stuart is committed to community and charitable work.
+He serves as a company director, governor and trustee across a range of organisations, including a local secondary academy, a special school, Tranmere Rovers in the Community and The Shaftes Youth Club.
+His voluntary work with The Shaftes, alongside the efforts of others, was recognised through the King’s Award for Voluntary Service (KAVS - the MBE for Charity volunteers) in November 2024.
+This commitment to service has been a long-standing part of his life, beginning with fundraising in his younger years for causes such as St John’s Hospice and the British Heart Foundation.

 Director of Finance